hosting-io/wp-disable/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the Settings->WP Disable screen to configure the plugin
+3. Open the **Folium → Featherweight** screen to configure the plugin

 == Frequently Asked Questions ==

 = I would like to contribute/I have an idea =

-<a href="https://github.com/FoliumStudio/wp-disable">Public repo on GitHub</a> if you would like to contribute or have any ideas to add.
+<a href="https://github.com/FoliumStudio/featherweight">Public repo on GitHub</a> if you would like to contribute or have any ideas to add.

 = Do I still need caching ? =